sandboxie-plus/sandboxie-docs/docs/Content/ProgramsView.md

 *   The _Program Settings_ command displays the [Program Settings](ProgramSettings.md) window for the program.

-*   The _Resource Access_ command displays the [Sandbox Settings > Resource Access](ResourceAccessSettings.md) group of settings pages, where the program name is pre-selected in the program name filter (_The list above applies to_ filter).
+*   The _Resource Access_ command displays the [Sandbox Settings > Resource Access](ResourceAccessSettings.md) group of settings pages, where the program name is preselected in the program name filter (_The list above applies to_ filter).

 * * *